The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

 Use the larger hook size.

-Chain and count the desired length of the pocket.
+Chain and count the desired width of the pocket.
 Make sure the chain is a multiple of 3.

 Add one more chain.

-Kiks + Jack crocheted 18 chains to give us a length of approximately 5 inches then added 1 more chain to give a total of 19 chains.
+Kiks + Jack crocheted 18 chains to give us a width of approximately 5 inches then added 1 more chain to give a total of 19 chains.

 Row 1: ch2, 2dc in 3rd ch from hook, *sk next 2st, [1sc, 2dc] in next st, rep from * towards the end of row with 1sc in top of tch.
 Turn